Seaton Village

 Seaton Village is a neighbourhood and former village located west of Downtown Toronto in Toronto, Ontario, Canada.
 It is named after John Colborne, 1st Baron Seaton, Lieutenant-Governor of Upper Canada from 1828 to 1836.
-Seaton Village is bordered by Bloor Street to the south, the Canadian Pacific Railway tracks to the north, Christie Street to the west, and Bathurst Street to the east.
-Officially, it is an enclave within The Annex neighbourhood, as defined by the City of Toronto.
+Bloor Street borders Seaton Village to the south, the Canadian Pacific Railway tracks to the north, Christie Street to the west, and Bathurst Street to the east.
+Officially, it is an enclave within the Annex neighbourhood, as defined by the City of Toronto.
 It is sometimes referred to as the West Annex.
-While Seaton Village shares several characteristics with the Annex (notably its architecture and its popularity with University of Toronto students), it is often perceived as a quieter, family-oriented neighbourhood with smaller, less expensive homes.
+While Seaton Village shares several characteristics with the Annex (notably its architecture and popularity with University of Toronto students), it is often perceived as a quieter, family-oriented neighbourhood.
 The Koreatown shopping district is at its southern border.

 Character

-The area is primary semi-detached single family homes dating to the start of the 20th century.
-Most are either of solid brick construction, while some have a facade of brick.
+The area is primarily semi-detached single-family homes dating to the start of the 20th century.
+Most are either of solid brick construction, while some have a brick facade.
 Most of the trees planted at the same time as the houses were built are still standing.
 One unique home is located on Clinton Street.
 The house is almost completely covered with shells, marbles, and circular "woodcakes" cut from billiards cues.

 Vermont Square Park is near the centre of Seaton Village.
-The park has a playground that was totally rebuilt in 2012, as well as off-leash dog park hours.
+The park has a playground that was rebuilt in 2012, as well as off-leash dog park hours.
 St. Albans Boys and Girls club and the Bill Bolton hockey arena are also located in the park.

 There are also several small businesses located along Dupont Street.
-Karma Co-op, a co-operatively run health food store, is hidden down a lane way (officially named Karma Lane in 2014) and has operated in the area since 1972.
+Karma Co-op, a co-operatively run health food store, is hidden down a laneway (officially named Karma Lane in 2014) and has operated in the area since 1972.

 Seaton Village is represented in the House of Commons of Canada as part of the University—Rosedale electoral district.
-It is represented in the Ontario Legislative Assembly as part of the Trinity—Spadina constituency.
+It is described in the Ontario Legislative Assembly as part of the Trinity—Spadina constituency.